 See also a front view photo (50K JPEG).

-Thanks to David Zidaric for the information and photos of his unique Jeep. -- Derek Redmond
+Thanks to David Zidaric for the information and photos.
+Elsewhere on the web, see his Jeep VIASA CJ3B Homepage. -- Derek Redmond

 For more LWB Jeeps in Spain, see Room for Sunbathing on CJ3B.info.